 - Will not participate in any events that are sponsored by Refugee detention profiteers

 - Will not perform at any events that hire security companies who are part of the Refugee detention supply chain

 - Will not perform at any events or gigs sponsored by the Australian Department of Home Affairs or Department of Immigration

-eX-detainees at RISE are aware of the fact that agreeing to the above pledge, will impact musicians financially – especially, Aboriginal and Torres Strait Islander musicians during this COVID-19 pandemic.?
-By divesting from the detention industry during this difficult time, these musicians have shown meaningful solidarity towards the eX-detainee and detainee community in Australia and offshore.
+eX-detainees at RISE are aware of the fact that agreeing to the above pledge, will impact musicians and artists financially – especially, Aboriginal and Torres Strait Islander musicians and artists during this COVID-19 pandemic.
+By divesting from the detention industry during this difficult time, these musicians and artists have shown meaningful solidarity towards the eX-detainee and detainee community in Australia and offshore.
 They have taken a stand to not be complicit in Refugee detention torture by the Australian government.

 d/ 1Ksvvye5823m5wKMGsvd7S4JcMAsdz A2-/view

-- If you are a musician who wants to be part of the musicians? detention divestment campaign contact Eclipse?https://www.eclipsecollective.
+- If you are a musicians and artists who wants to be part of the detention divestment campaign contact Eclipse https://www.eclipsecollective.

 ‘Nothing About Us Without Us’